kanarip/piko/docs/source/candlepin.rst

 Candlepin
 =========

+Candlepin is an application for system and service entitlement management.

+A :py:class:`Person <piko.db.model.Person>` registers one or more :py:class:`Accounts <piko.db.model.Account>` -- using any of these accounts
+creates the :py:class:`Session <piko.db.model.Session>` user entity.

-A user registers a customer entitity.
+A user registers a :py:class:`Customer <piko.db.model.Customer>` entitity.

 A customer obtains an entitlement.
 This entitlement is attached to a product, and provides a maximum quantity for such entitlement.